pritam1997/pritam1997/README.md

 - 👋 Hi, I’m @pritam1997
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning programming and algorithm
-- 💞️ I’m looking to collaborate on software engineer
+- 💞️ I’m looking to collaborate on SE
 - 📫 How to reach me pritam7387@hotmail.com

 <!---